Marchowes/pyProm/README.md

 Download zip from github, or clone.
-Go to extraction directory and run `pip install -e .`
+Go to extraction directory and run `pip install -e .` This will work with Python 2.7 and 3.4+

 Trouble Getting GDAL installed?